-Regarding a basic review of the inventory provided by preferably an independent third party, before the submission of the inventory, as requested by the UNFCCC guidelines, different proposals for an independent basic review of the greenhouse gas emission inventory are under examination.
-Difficulties are encountered not only in funding but in finding inventory experts, at national level, who are not involved in the preparation of the emission estimation process.
-This activity will be implemented within the Kyoto period, and as soon as possible, especially in consideration of financial resources which should be made available by the Ministry of the Environment, Land and Sea.
+Regarding a basic review of the inventory provided by preferably an independent third party, before the submission of the inventory, as requested by the UNFCCC guidelines, financial resources have been made available by the Ministry of the Environment, Land and Sea and different proposals are under examination.
+This activity will be implemented within the Kyoto period, and will start as soon as the tendering procedure is finalized.